 Lincoln Park Zoo Lights

-Celebrating its 24th year the Lincoln Park Zoo will be a glow with 2.5 million lights and hundreds of holiday displays.
-Strolling through the light displays and see the animals playing at night what could be more fun?
+Zoo Lights is celebrating its 25th year at the Lincoln Park Zoo.
+The entire zoo will be a glow with 2.5 million lights and hundreds of holiday displays.
+Kids will love finding all the lite up animal figures and the cool light show set to music.
+Strolling through the light displays and seeing the animals playing at night what could be more fun?
 Best part, the Lincoln Park Zoo is Free.
 Check out more family tips for the Lincoln Park Zoo.

 Brookfield Zoo’s Holiday Magic

-Tip: This is a really popular event and it gets crowded.
-I would suggest getting there earlier in the day and visiting the animals then staying for the lights.
+Tip: This is a very popular event and it gets crowded.
+I would suggest getting there earlier in the day, visiting the animals then staying for the lights.
 If you come once it’s dark there are huge lines to get into the parking lot.
+If you can even get parking.
 Read more Brookfield Zoo Tips here and be ready for a fun adventure.

 Drive Through Christmas Light Displays

 Why get out and walk around in the cold when you could view the holiday lights from the warmth of your car?
 Here are a few great options for drive through Christmas light displays.

 Santa’s Rock N Lights Drive Thru Light Show

 Located at the Lake County Fair Grounds in Grayslake, IL you will find Santa’s Rock N Lights.
 Drive through this amazing Holiday light display which is almost a mile long.
 While driving through you will find nearly 1,000 programable elements and over 100,000 programable lights dancing to music.
 Watch the display all through the warmth of your car and hear the holiday music on your radio.
 It’s a great outing on a cold winter night.
 Pricing is per car for up to 6 people.
 Find more about pricing here.

 Event is only open on weekends from November 22nd – December 24th